-Making your home more energy efficient doesn’t have to be expensive and time consuming.
+Making your home more energy efficient doesn’t have to be expensive and time consumer.
 Download these how-to guides in PDF format to learn easy ways to not only save money and energy, but also to create a more comfortable, healthy place to live.
-If you have questions, need assistance or would like to request a free home energy audit, call your local energy advisor.
+If you have questions, need assistance or would like to request a free home energy audit, contact your Clark Energy advisor.

-A home’s attic access is an area where poor insulation and improper sealing often cause air leaks that make you hot in the summer and cold in the winter — and your electric bill higher.
+Attic Hatch – a home’s attic access is an area where poor insulation and improper sealing often cause air leaks that make you hot in the summer and cold in the winter and your electric bill higher.

-If pull-down stairs aren’t properly sealed, extreme heat or cold from the attic can make its way into the living space below.
+Attic Pull-down Stairs – if pull-down stars aren’t properly sealed, extreme heat or cold from the attic can make its way into the living space below.

 Attic Ventilation – in hot weather, proper ventilation reduces attic temperatures, which saves on cooling costs and lengthens the life of your roof.

 Basements – it’s common to lose up to 30 percent of your home’s heat through the basement.
 Three key improvements can create effective air barriers in your basement.

 Ceiling Leaks – adding insulation in the attic won’t stop energy loss in your home – unless you stop air leaks in the ceilings first.
 Common problem spots include recessed lights, bathroom fans, chimneys and pull-down attic stairs.

 Crawl Space - insulating your home’s crawl space can greatly reduce energy loss.